Rincon Island (California): Key party bankruptcies

-Rincon acquired
+Greka acquisition

 In October 2002, Greka Energy Corp., then a publicly traded company based in New York, bought the Rincon Island operation, which included 56 wells, and assumed about $1.7 million of debt.
 Greka's current primary areas of activity are in California, where it has interests in heavy oil fields and an asphalt plant.
 A separate Greka entity, also owned by CEO Randeep Grewal, is active in China, where it has signed production agreements for coalbed methane properties.

 Greka is Santa Barbara County's largest onshore oil producer and is also a major employer in Santa Maria.
 Greka also owns and operates the only asphalt plant in the county, producing asphalt for most of the area's roads, highways and parking lots.

 Greka was formed in 1999 after the merger of two publicly traded companies, Saba Petroleum Company and Horizontal Ventures.
 In May 2003, Greka chairman and chief executive officer Randeep S. Grewal formed Alexi Holdings Ltd. to effect a reverse merger with Greka, taking the company private.
 Prior to the buyout, he held a 14.3% stake in the company.
 The price paid for the buyout was a 69% premium over the $3.70 closing price for Greka's stock May 19, 2003, the day before Grewal announced his intent to take the company private.
 CIBC World Markets advised Greka on Grewal's offer.

 In 2005, Greka Energy filed for voluntary Chapter 7 bankruptcy liquidation in New York, beset by legal judgments, state environmental litigation and a federal criminal probe.
 Greka's Nov 30, 2005, bankruptcy filing, under the name Saba Enterprises and including Greka, Horizontal Ventures and Petro Union, listed debts of up to $50 million but assets of less than $50,000, and Greka listed unsecured creditors including Chevron's UNOCAL arm.

 As all petroleum extracted from California state lands is subject to a royalty, Greka has paid the state about $143,000 for oil and gas pumped from Rincon Island during the first half of 2007.